 Lightning, animal fats and coal.

-Our stone age ancestors would have seen lightning but never ‘our’ electricity.
+Taking it right back to the start for our guide on the history of electric lighting, we thought of our stone age ancestors who would have seen lightning but never ‘our’ electricity.
 Static electricity was likely initially discovered when materials like amber were rubbed against other materials and produced a spark which would have made a person jump!
 Naturally, the clouds charge the lightning, and the earth (or a large tree) would provide a point of discharge.
 The flash will light up the surrounding area temporarily.
 Lightning can start a fire, so it is reasonable to say that fire was the first source of light that could be kept going as required.
 Starting it when you wanted however, was another thing altogether!

 After fire came animal fats and oils, and candles.
 Then, finally, came gas made from coal.
 All of these methods to create light, however, relied on a flame.
 Many experiments involving lightning and electricity took place but it took over 300 years to get to where we are now where electricity can be stored.